Last Updated on 18/07/2023 by Barney

-One of the best changes you can make in a garden, to help wildlife, is to plant a hedge.
+One of the best changes you can make in a garden, to help wildlife, is to plant wildlife friendly hedging and native trees.

-According to the RSPB, a hedge in your garden can provide, shelter, food, protection from predators, a place to call home, and a safer corridor to other habitats.
+According to the RSPB, a hedge in your garden can provide, shelter for nesting birds, food, protection from predators, a place to call home, and a safer corridor to other habitats.

-Imagine being a frog or toad heading back to your pond for breeding, would you rather make your way along a bare fence line or a nice thick hedge?
+Imagine being a frog or toad heading back to your pond for breeding, would you rather make your way along a bare fence line or nice thick hedging plants?

 Over half of the hedgerows in the UK have been lost in the last 50 years.
 Modernisation of farming after World War 2 led to hundreds of miles of rural hedges being removed.
 With private gardens covering about 25% of land in UK cities, it would be hugely beneficial for urban gardeners to embrace the idea of planting a wildlife hedge.
 (2)

 What kind of wildlife is helped by hedges?

 All wildlife is helped by a native hedge.
 Mice, bats and hedgehogs will make use of a hedge while foxes can predate the hedge dwellers.
 Frogs and toads will use the hedge for food and shelter too.
 Birds love a native hedge, it not only provides year-round food but also, shelter and somewhere to nest.

 Somewhere for invertebrates to live is also a vital role for a hedge.
 These chaps are food for the bigger beasts and provide many useful functions in the garden.
 A recent citizen science project recorded a prevalence of ants, earwigs and shield bugs in urban hedges with rural hedges favouring blowflies, caterpillars, harvestmen, beetles, spiders and weevils.
 (3) The most numerous species in both types of hedge was spiders.
 Although you might not like them, they are a vital component in any habitat.